raspberrypilearning/scary-spot-the-difference/worksheet.md

 	pygame.quit()
 	```

-## Switching images.
+## Switching images

 1. To switch the image to the scary one, you need to add a pause and then re-blit another image.

-1. First, you load the **scary** image into memory and scale it in the same way you did before with the `difference` image.
+1. First, you load the scary image into memory and scale it in the same way you did before with the `difference` image.

 	```python
 	zombie = pygame.image.load('Scary_Face.png')